QuopHi-Geek/maddox/README.md

   - Logout

 ## Task
-1. write end-to-end tests for the application and
+1. Write end-to-end tests for the application and
 2. set up a CI/CD pipeline to automate the testing process.

 ### 1. Writing end-to-end tests

-Your task is to write end-to-end tests for the application using [Playwright](https://playwright.dev/).
-The tests should cover the following scenarios:

 #### Test 1
 Test the login flow of the application.
 The test should: